tetratelabs/getmesh/doc/en/getistio-cli/reference/getistio_istioctl/_index.md

 url: /getistio-cli/reference/getistio_istioctl/
 ---

-Execute istioctl with given arguments where the version of istioctl is specified at ~/.getistio/config.json.
+Execute istioctl with given arguments where the version of istioctl is set by "getsitio fetch or switch"

 ```
 getistio istioctl <args...> [flags]